microsoft/Recognizers-Text/Specs/README.md

 ### .NET

 In the .NET solution, the Test Suites are defined as Test Classes (using the `[TestClass]` attribute) and each may have several Test Methods (using the `[TestMethod]` attribute) to sub-group the test cases.
 Each Test Method should map to a single Spec file (JSON).

 This is a sample structure of Test Classes:

 ````
 Microsoft.Recognizers.Text.DataDrivenTests
 │   Microsoft.Recognizers.Text.DataDrivenTests.csproj
+│
 ├───DateTime
+│       TestDateTime_Chinese.cs
 │       TestDateTime_English.cs
+│       TestDateTime_French.cs
 │       TestDateTime_Spanish.cs
 │
 ├───Number